SUSTAINABLE SLOPES

 Our Mountain

-Here at Coronet Peak we're on a mission to do the best we can by our environment.
+Here at Coronet Peak we're on a mission to do the best we can by our unique environment.
+This has inspired us to make the ambitious commitment to be carbon neutral by 2030.

 We're proudly guided by the concepts of kaitiakitanga (meaning: guardianship and protection) and manaakitanga (meaning: respect, generosity and care).
 We understand and acknowledge that our environment is the backbone of our operation, and it’s our responsibility to look after it.